Things for Adults to Do on a Disney Cruise

 Wonder: The Golden Mickeys, Disney Dreams, and Frozen, A Musical Spectacular.

-I definitely recommend seeing the shows, even if you typically skip them.
+I recommend seeing the shows, even if you typically skip them.
 If you don’t feel like getting dressed and going to the Walt Disney Theater, you can watch them on TV in your stateroom.

 #12 Admire the Ship’s Decor